 High resolution, press quality PDF for hard-copy printing (~2 MB size)

 Operating FM Satellites is the easiest way to get started.
-Patrick Stoddard, WD9EWK distributes this guide at hamfests and operating demonstrations.
-This guide introduces you to the basic equipment and techniques and has the information you need to get on SO-50, currently the only operational FM satellite (until Fox-1 cubesats are launched).
-Patrick also has a Spanish version here.
+This guide introduces you to the basic equipment and techniques and has the information you need to get on SO-50.
+There is also a Spanish version.

 Mode-J Filter.
 For satellites which have 2 meter uplinks and 70 cm downlinks, the third harmonic may cause overload of the 70 cm preamplifier used on most stations.
 This can be greatly reduced or eliminated with an inexpensive duplexer.

 Grid Square Locator Map A Google Maps interface to determine your Maidenhead Grid locator.

 WA5VJB Kent Britain Cheap Yagis for Satellite Here is a PDF of the world famous cheap yagis and band splitter for inexpensive satellite operation.

 CJU 70cm antenna Here is a PDF of the very easy and effective CJU antenna, designed for attaching to an HT for Mode J receive operation.

 ioIO dual band antenna This is the dual band version of the CJU listed above.